Lusito/blog/src/blog/pages/toilet-papers/117-what-is-jsx-tsx.page.md

 ---
-tags: ["JSX/TSX", "React", "TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
+tags:
+  - "JSX/TSX"
+  - "React"
+  - "TypeScript"
+  - "JavaScript"
+  - "Web Development"
+  - "Toilet Paper"
 title: "What Is Jsx / TSX?"
 description: >
   Anyone who has ever worked with React will know the file extension JSX (TSX for TypeScript) and the HTML-related syntax.